5 Marketing Strategies You Should Be Using

-If you’re a business owner, you know your products or services are only as good as the strategies you use to sell them.
-You write a blog, maintain your social media channels, put money into advertising, or using product marketing books, but are you getting results?
+If you’re a business owner, you know your products or services are only as good as your strategies to sell them.
+You write a blog, maintain your social media channels, put money into advertising, or use product marketing books, but are you getting results?
 Are there other media you could produce and other tactics you could apply?

 Here are five marketing strategies you should add to your business plan today.

 - Create a YouTube channel.

 Whether you’re using interactive ads on Facebook or dynamic Stories on Instagram, video content boosts conversions and improves ROI.
 If you run an ecommerce business, however, YouTube is especially valuable.

 The average YouTube viewing session for mobile users is a whopping 40 minutes, yet only nine percent of small businesses take advantage of the platform’s high engagement.
 With free quality video editing software like Blender, Lightworks, or Shotcut, you can create stunning videos without breaking the bank.
 Monetize your channel with ads for additional revenue.

 Some of the top-grossing YouTubers made their names through makeup and hair tutorials.
 Increase demand and decrease customer complaints by creating tutorial videos demonstrating how to use products correctly and reveal creative product applications.
 If your online store sells celebrity-endorsed brands, interview these figures in-studio or via video conference.
 Form long-term partnerships with popular vloggers to create product reviews and unboxing videos.